uroskv03/Data-Engineering-Technical-Test-Ominomo/README.md

 Also, inside validations, it said "validations", so I changed it to "rules" there to make it easier to differentiate.

 ## Run
-Builds the image (with dockerfile)
+Builds the image

 ``
 docker build -t ominimo-test .
 ``

-Uses that built image (without dockerfile)
+Uses that built image

 ``
 docker run -v "${PWD}/data:/app/data" ominimo-test